I often get asked by several people how I manage my full-time job, masters in mechanical engineering, blogging and personal life.

 How do I manage my personal life amidst all this?

 I get several invites daily (and oh boy, do I love to eat 😂).
-Allll my catch up sessions with my friends, actually happens at these sessions!
+Allll my catch up sessions with my friends, actually happens during these tasting!
 Killin’ 2 birds with 1 stone, why not 😉

 My Day includes